-I mean, I just made this great vegetable hash out of three different types of root vegetables, and the whole time I was making it I was wondering how many other root vegetables I could throw into the mix and still achieve the same comforting, savory bite.
-The answer to that query is, of course, that I could throw in all the root vegetables and always end up with a fantastic combination.
+I just made this great vegetable hash out of three different types of root vegetables, and the whole time I was making it I was wondering how many other root vegetables I could throw into the mix and still achieve the same comforting, savory bite.
+The answer is, of course, that I could throw in all the root vegetables and always end up with a fantastic combination.
 Here I have parsnips, sweet potatoes, and red potatoes, but I could easily throw in a diced carrot, a turnip, or even a golden beet and effortlessly end up with a lovely, delicious platter of food.
-Maybe next time I will give a new cast of root vegetables a try in this recipe.
-I am sure it will be delicious.
-I mean, I am sure you will be delicious.
-Oh, dear.
-I am sorry.
-It just occurred to me that, uh, I am going to have to eat you as soon as you read this.
-Well.
-This just got rather uncomfortable.
-My apologies.

 Last Year: Gingerbread Waffles and Caramel Cream Sandwich Cookies